Hi! I'm Allison, founder of Pasta Friday.

 I was miserable.
 Stressed.
 I turned into an insomniac.
 My dream was killing me.

 And, I felt like a failure.
-Why wasn't I ambitious enough to grow the business?
-Who wouldn't want to run a wildly successful mac and cheese business?
+I mean, who wouldn't want to run a wildly successful mac and cheese business?
 I was walking away from my retirement plan.
 Giving up my kids' retirement plan even.
 I just kept thinking, "What if this was it?
 What if this was my one shot at success in life?"

 I surrounded myself with family and friends as much as possible, because those were the only times I wasn't wallowing in self-doubt.
 And to make sure they all stuck around, I cooked for them.
 I started an event called Pasta Friday where every week I'd cook a giant pot of pasta and a big salad, and invite all my friends over for dinner.